btholt/complete-intro-to-react-v5/lessons/testing.md

 So let's start testing our application.
 Run `npm install -D jest react-testing-library`.

 `react-testing-library` is made by another Frontend Masters teacher, [Kent C. Dodds][kcd].
-This tool has a bunch of convenience features that make testing React significantly easier and is now the recommended way of testing React, supplanting Enzyme.
+This tool has a bunch of convenience features that make testing React significantly easier and is now the recommended way of testing React, supplanting [Enzyme][enzyme].
+Previous versions of this course teach Enzyme if you'd like to see that.

 Next go into your src directory and create a folder called `__tests__`.
 Notice that's double underscores on both sides.
 Why double?
 They borrowed it from Python where double underscores ("dunders" as I've heard them called) mean something magic happens.
 In this case, Jest assumes all JS files in here are tests.